mattbrictson/tomo-plugin/README.md

 This template is based on `bundle gem` with some notable improvements:

 - GitHub Actions configuration
-- Minitest, with minitest-reporters for nicely formatted test output
+- Minitest, with minitest-rg for nicely formatted test output
 - Rubocop with a good set of configuration
 - [release-drafter](https://github.com/apps/release-drafter) GitHub Action for automating release notes
 - A `rake bump` task to keep your Ruby and Bundler dependencies up to date